Wednesday, 14 October 2009

 Lasagne (Jacob just stripped each layer off and sucked it, he completely demolished it)

-the BLW forum, use more flour as they're sticky.
+Easy-peasy breakfast biscuits (see recipe on the BLW forum, use more flour as they're sticky.
 I made loads and froze them, they're brilliant for breakfast if you can't think of anything else).

 Pitta bread (with houmous)